scottdware/Posh-Junos/README.md

 Allows the interaction of Junos devices (Juniper Networks) using Powershell.

+**Why Powershell?**

+There are a lot of good tools already out there to interact with Junos devices using Python, Ruby, etc. I basically wanted to add another one into the fray for those who might be heavy Windows users, like myself.
+The Python and Ruby modules can do a lot, more than this one can at the moment.
+But despite this module being so new, my goal is to keep adding functionality to it so it becomes an every day addition to those who love Junos!

+Another reason why I chose to use Powershell was the majority of Windows users have Powershell already installed...so there's no need to install another programming language or other other binaries.

 ### Dependancies

 You must have the [Posh-SSH][1] module by [darkoperator][2] installed in order for this